Koromix/rygel/README.md

 Use `./felix --help` for more information.

 As of now, R packages cannot be built using this method.

+## Node.js projects

+Refer to each project (Koffi, etc.) documentation for instructions on how to build these projects.

 ## R packages